Noel King: Club

 In July 1988 King was appointed manager of Shamrock Rovers, The club was in a mess after losing Glenmalure Park and Noel was quoted "I have the best job I have ever had in football.
 It's the biggest tradition, the biggest club, in the country.
 We don't have the size of Derry's support but we're a bigger club".

 In February 1990 King was awarded undisclosed damages in settlement of his libel action against the BBC.

 He was sacked after three years in charge in December 1991 after guiding the club to the 1991 FAI Cup Final.

 In July 1992 King was appointed manager of Limerick FC but despite a League of Ireland Cup and a top six finish win he left in May 1993.
 Then he resigned in August but was reappointed in October.

 In July 1994 he returned as a director and as a player.
 The following season King played as well as being the club's general manager and later in the season back to manager.

 In 2001, he replaced Dermot Keely who was on medical rest as Shelbourne won the Title.
 He again worked with Shelbourne's management team in 2002, after coaching in the League of Ireland with Drogheda United.
 He also managed Finn Harps during their play-off battle with fierce local rivals Derry City in 2003.

 On 31 December 2020, King was appointed manager of the Shelbourne Women's National League team for the 2021 and 2022 seasons.

+On 20 April 2024, he was appointed manager of League of Ireland Premier Division club Dundalk, who found themselves bottom of the league at the time of the appointment.
+On 15 May 2024, King announced that he would leave the club with immediate effect for medical reasons.